1989 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 1989 Nickel Value By Variety

-The chart demonstrates how mintage location and certified grading levels directly impact a coin’s collectible worth.
-If you know the grade of your coin, you can find the exact price below in the Value Guides section.
+The chart below demonstrates how mintage location and certified grading directly impact collectible worth.
+If you already know your coin’s grade, jump straight to the Value Guides section for exact pricing by grade level.

 1989 Nickel Value Chart